Dexter2389/Auto-Dino/README.md

 ## Acknowledgements
-* Thanks to Ravi Munde for his [awsome article](https://blog.paperspace.com/dino-run/) because which this project as possible
+* Thanks to Ravi Munde for his [awesome article](https://blog.paperspace.com/dino-run/) because which this project as possible